Vyral/base-template/_posts/2020-05-26-have-you-been-believing-myths-about-your-credit.md

 <center><em>Have you been believing misconceptions about your credit?</em></center>

-<br>Today we’re joined by Matt Nader from afar, as we’re making sure to do social distancing responsibly.
+<br>Today we’re joined again by Matt Nader from afar, as we’re making sure to do social distancing responsibly.
 We prefer to shoot these videos together in person, but we’re doing what we can for now.
 Today we’re discussing misconceptions and questions surrounding credit.
 Our first topic is about monitoring your credit score.
 Did you know that the Credit Karma app and website gives you a different credit score than what lenders use?